Python3pkg/MyRPC/doc/idlintro.rst

 Explanation:

-* :option:`-g`: specify which generator to use.
-A **namespace** declaration is needed for each generator we would like to use, see :ref:`idlintro-namespace`.
+* :option:`-g`: specifies which generator to use.
+The **namespace** declaration is consulted to determine target language namespace, see :ref:`idlintro-namespace`.
 * :option:`-d`: output directory.
 * :option:`-P`: says that myrpcgen will generate processor stub.
 The opposite option would be :option:`-C`, to generate client stub.